oilandsugar/ritual-dust/content/folklore/planetary-magic.md

 ### The Moon ☾
 Mysterious and divinatory, intuition and emotions.
 The crescent as been used to represent the moon since the earliest time, first with it's horns pointing upwards, then pointing to the side.
+It is linked with silver in alchemy and rules over emotions, intuition and imagination.
 Associated metal: **Silver**
 Associated day: **Monday**
 Associated color: **Purple**